* March Only! Free Saint Patrick Ebook Here.

 Confirmation is also the subject more adults need the answers to because so many did not go on to receive the sacrament of Confirmation after being baptized or receiving Communion.
 Having an audio book catechism for them is so handy since they can learn the basic Catholic beliefs as they drive or do minor chores.
 The review is easy!

-St. Anne's Audio Catechism and Copybook (or printable worksheets) for Confirmation is taken from several Confirmation booklets and can be used to supplement accredited homeschool programs and eclectic approaches.
+St. Anne's Audio Catechism and Copybook (or printable worksheets) for Confirmation is taken from the Baltimore Catechism No. 2 and can be used to supplement accredited homeschool programs and eclectic approaches.
 All the questions required or asterisked in little booklets are included and all have an Imprimatur.

 This has been a huge life saver in our family.
 A friend recommended years ago that we get an 4' x 8' melamine white board to use in our classroom.
 It was one of the best decisions and best investments we've made.